TheRiver/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-To calculate the mean and the median number of steps taken per day, we again use the *dplyr* package:
+The mean and median of the total number of steps taken per day can be calculated like so:

 ```r